-- Go to our website at www.revenue.state.mn.us and click on Make a Payment. - Click By Check to create and print a payment voucher.
-Write your check to Minnesota Revenue and mail together to the address on the voucher.
+Go to www.revenue.state.mn.us and select Make a Payment.
+Select Check.
+Use the Payment Voucher System to create a voucher.

 Your check authorizes us to make a one-time electronic fund transfer from your account.
-You may not receive your cancelled check.
+You will not receive your canceled check.